JD Programs of Instruction

 Disability Rights Law (6635)

 Courses in this area examine the procedural and remedial rules that regulate civil and criminal litigation in our state and federal courts.
-Building upon the required Civil Procedure course, the key survey courses in this area are Adjudicatory Criminal Procedure, Criminal Procedure, Evidence, Federal Courts, Conflict of Laws and Remedies.
-Related simulation courses include Trial Advocacy, Federal Trial Practice and Moot Court.
+Building upon the required Civil Procedure course, the key survey courses in this area are Adjudicatory Criminal Procedure (6362), Criminal Procedure (6360), Evidence (6230), Federal Courts (6232), Conflict of Laws (6234), and Remedies (6238).
+Related simulation courses include Trial Advocacy, Pre-Trial Advocacy, Federal Trial Practice and Moot Court.

 Foundation Courses